South Korea flexes muscles near northern border

 South Korea has conducted live-fire military exercises near its disputed naval border with North Korea.
 The maneuvers took place in the same area where four South Koreans were killed in a North Korean artillery attack in 2010.

-With new leader Kim Jong-un having come to power in the North, many speculate about Pyongyang’s response.
+Eric Sirotkin, co-founder of the Campaign to End the Korean War, believes the South Korean war games are a provocation ahead of US-North Korean talks in Beijing and upcoming elections in South Korea.With new leader Kim Jong-un having come to power in the North, many speculate about Pyongyang’s response.
 But Sirotkin stresses that there is more than just one person “running the show” in North Korea.
 “There is an incredibly large military regime and its reactions and some of the rhetoric is very similar to what it has been over the year,” he told RT.